National LOttery funded wORKSHOPS

 What We Offer

-Our 2-hour workshop is designed to create sense-making spaces for young women, girls, and young people of marginalised genders.
+Our 2-hour workshop is designed to create sense-making spaces for young women, girls, and gender-diverse young people.

 These spaces support participants in understanding and communicating their experiences of misogyny, sexism, and sexual harassment.